 Both screw holes are recessed, one on one side and the other on the opposite side.
 This keeps the screws flush with the surface.

-Instead, for butcher block tops, you should use a food grade sealer, such as mineral oil.
+Instead, for butcher block tops, you should use a food-grade sealer, such as mineral oil.
 If you want a dark butcher block, the correct way would be to use dark wood, such as walnut, not a stain.
-Sorry to be a Debbie Downer, but I wouldn’t want anyone harming their health for a pretty piece of furniture).
+Sorry to be a Debbie Downer, but I wouldn’t want anyone harming their health for a pretty piece of furniture.
+I recommend reading my guide on appropriate materials for cutting boards and butcher block tops.

 It looks rustic and refined all at the same time. 🙂